an-crawford/mart.io/README.md

 ## How the Model Works
 The model itself is stored in the pickle file.
 The model is a gradient boosting classifier which produced an accuracy of 95.4% on the testing set.
 The model was trained on roughly a months and a half (47 days) worth of MARTA, weather, and traffic data, amounting to around 350,000 rows of data.
 A lag of 7 days was used on the delays in order to generate our predictions for a week in advance.

+## Data
+The data folder contrains csv files used to generate the map, such as the name and location of each station.

+## Additonal Python Files
+These files contain jupyter notebooks used to collect, clean, and process the data.
+It also contains code for running the model.
+These notebooks are not necessary for running the flask server, they are just there for additional transparency